krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ```

 We are just executing ```existsById()``` on the Spring Data JPA repository.
 The answer
-why that method is slow is in the beginning of the method:
+why that method is slow is at the beginning of the method:

 ```java
 sampleEntityRepository.findById(uuid)